qorg11/kill9/harmful/software/gitlab.md

 # gitlab(.com) sucks lmao

 * website is [cuckflared](https://codeberg.org/qorg11/stop_cloudflare)
-* it needs JS to work
-* and it is esoteric JS

 The solution to this would be to run your own gitlab instance, buuuuuuuuuuuuut...